miloszkowal/seshat/README.md

 ## Implementation

 The backend is managed in Python (Flask), and connected to a SQLite DB on the user's local machine.
-See Installing the Alpha seciton for more.
-On the front end, this is written in Bootstrap, but there is some motivation to moving to React, Angular, or Vue.
+See Installing the Alpha section for more.
+On the front end, Seshat is written in Bootstrap, but there is some motivation to move to React, Angular, or Vue.

 ## Installing the Alpha